 Check out the advantages of bespoke software development!

-Currently, there are seven featured methodologies to pay attention to.
-These are:
+Currently, there are seven featured software development approaches to pay attention to:

 • Spiral Model